-U.S. Attorney General Alberto Gonzales said Nov.
-10 that the Department of Justice has a proposed legislative package ready for introduction in Congress aimed at cracking down on copyright crimes and
+U.S. Attorney General Alberto Gonzales yesterday (Nov.
+10) said the Department of Justice has a proposed legislative package ready for introduction in Congress aimed at cracking down on copyright crimes and criminals.

 Gonzales told the U.S. Chamber of Commerce’s Anti-Counterfeiting and Piracy Summit that the not-yet-introduced “Intellectual Property Protection Act of 2005” will strengthen penalties for repeat copyright criminals, expand criminal intellectual property protection and add investigative tools to boost enforcement.

 The Act includes provisions to: